ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Use once to pick up a turret, shrine, purchasable, etc. Use again to put it back down.

 - Causal Camera: "Phase briefly and rewind yourself 10 seconds."
-	- Rewinds position, velocity, health, shields, barrier, buffs, debuffs, DoTs, and skill cooldowns/stock (except equipment).
+	- Rewinds position, velocity, health, shields, barrier, and skill cooldowns/stock (except equipment).

 #### Lunar Equipment